openwebos/build-desktop/README.md

 a) Prerequisites
 ----------------

+  * Ensure you have a fast and reliable internet connection since you'll be downloading about 500MB

+  * Ensure you have at least 4GB of available disk space

-Install components needed to build luna-sysmgr by typing the following:
+  * Install the following components needed to build (and run) Open webOS on the desktop by typing the following:

         sudo apt-get update